n3d1117/website/content/blog/view-state-enum-swiftui/index.md

 ```

 ### Notes
-- This is not a silver bullet and may not be suitable for all use cases, but I found it quite useful in some of my projects for simple views that need to display data from an external service.
+- This is not a silver bullet and may not be suitable for all use cases, but I found it quite useful in some of my projects for simple views that just need to display data from an external service.
 - One thing that it's missing is handling of empty state (i.e. when the state is `.success` but the data is empty).
 This could be a great use case for the newly introduced [ContentUnavailableView](https://developer.apple.com/documentation/swiftui/contentunavailableview)!

 ## Conclusion
 I hope you enjoyed this post and that you found it useful.
 If you have any questions or feedback, please let me know by leaving a comment below.
-Thanks for reading!
+Thanks for reading! 😊